|Nutrition Facts (per serving)|

 - 1 tablespoon lemon juice

-- Take off the heat.
-Stir in the lemon juice and add more salt to taste, if you like.
+Take off the heat.
+Stir in the lemon juice and add more salt to taste, if desired.